MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Changes values that define how Configuration Manager deploys a software package.

 ### [Set-CMProgram](Set-CMProgram.md)
-Modify a program in Configuration Manager.
+Modify a program of a package.

 ### [Set-CMQuery](Set-CMQuery.md)
 Configure a Configuration Manager query.